scrapy/scrapy/docs/topics/extensions.rst

 .. class:: scrapy.contrib.memdebug.MemoryDebugger

+An extension for debugging memory usage.
+It collects information about:

-A memory debugger which collects some info about objects uncollected by the garbage collector and libxml2 memory leaks.
+* objects uncollected by the Python garbage collector
+* libxml2 memory leaks
+* objects left alive that shouldn't.
+For more info, see :ref:`topics-leaks-trackrefs`

 To enable this extension, turn on the :setting:`MEMDEBUG_ENABLED` setting.
-The report will be printed to standard output.
-If the :setting:`MEMDEBUG_NOTIFY` setting contains a list of e-mails the report will also be sent to those addresses.
+The info will be stored in the stats.

 Close spider extension
 ~~~~~~~~~~~~~~~~~~~~~~